Vayetze: Genesis chapters 25–33

-Walter Brueggemann suggested a chiastic structure to the Jacob narrative (shown in the chart below), moving from conflict with Esau to reconciliation with Esau.
+Walter Brueggemann suggested a similar chiastic structure to the Jacob narrative (shown in the chart below), moving from conflict with Esau to reconciliation with Esau.
 Within that is conflict with Laban moving to covenant with Laban.
 And within that, at the center, is the narrative of births, in which the birth of Joseph (at Genesis 30:24) marks the turning point in the entire narrative, after which Jacob looks toward the Land of Israel and his brother Esau.
-In the midst of the conflicts are the two major encounters with God, which occur at crucial times in the sequence of conflicts.
+Amid the conflicts are the two major encounters with God, which occur at crucial times in the sequence of conflicts.